quotationtool/quotationtool.figuresng/src/quotationtool/figuresng/README.txt

 Now let's check the schema of example objects.
-The reference attribute asserts the precondition of IReference objects.
-That means, that an object must implement IReference.
+The reference attribute asserts the precondition of IEntry objects.
+That means, that an object must implement IEntry.
 (See quotationtool.relation.schema.Relation.)